 Call him “Spudsy” or call him a prodigy.
-Whatever the case, Josh Pauls has been a staple on the blue line for the USA since 2008, and will lead the team as captain at the PyeongChang 2018 Paralympic Winter Games.
+Whatever the case, Pauls has been a staple on the blue line for the USA since 2008, and will lead the team as captain at the PyeongChang 2018 Paralympic Winter Games.

 Not too many people can say at the age of 17 that they won a Paralympic gold medal at Vancouver 2010; but Pauls can.
 He was the youngest member on the team, and four years later, his hunger to win helped the USA to Paralympic gold at Sochi 2014.